wkirui/wkirui.github.io/_posts/2020-07-04-Rent Analysis Data Collection.md

 ![df_sample](/assets/img/df_sample.png#center)

 The next step is to clean up the data.
-First we extract the number of bedrooms from the listings' titles and descriptions then we remove the currency notation from the prices and convert them into intetger values.
+First we extract the number of bedrooms from the listings' titles and descriptions then we remove the currency notation from the prices and convert them into integer values.

 I found the nifty trick below useful in generating the number of bedrooms from the title column: create a list of bedrooms, convert it to dataframe and then concatenate it back to the main dataframe.
 <script src="https://gist.github.com/wkirui/ddb3a38b74e8c9606017eb6ac60e7c4b.js"></script>